shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 When I can set it up, it's just great.
 But... for most of my work, I can't.

 ## AI's internal feedback loop tomorrow
-So when I distill the situation as far as I can, this is what remains.
+When I distill the situation as far as I can, this is what remains.
-1. AI will statistically make mistakes at any given step it does.
+1. An LLM will statistically do the wrong thing sometimes.
 1. Large, standard codebases and systems are FAR too complex for these "imperfections" to be rare.
-1. We must allow the AI to self-correct using a feedback loop, to minimize these.
+1. So if we want to avoid most of these bugs reaching a human - we must allow the AI to self-correct using a feedback loop.

-Any coding the AI does and which doesn't have a good feedback loop - a human will have to understand every small part of it and test it thoroughly.
+A feedback loop is therefore sort-of a "constant" in this "movement to AI".
+A requirement that must be satistified for large, ongoing projects.

-This has a "glass ceiling" of diminishing returns since even when the AI becomes far better at coding than it is today, the changes will be so large that it'll be that much more difficult for a human to reason about them and test them.
+It follows that at least for complex projects (though I would say for almost all projects), our best bet is to adopt coding practices that work well with such a feedback loop.

-Therefore: any coding that we want AI to do consistently, has to be backed by a strong feedback loop like this, where it has the capability to consistently move forward, and it's rare-enough that it makes significant mistakes without us knowing.
+These kinds of coding practices are what I call AI-first frameworks.

-It is also important that it'll be very, very rare that unexpected and unrelated things break.
-If you add a button and a serious security issue appears - that's not an AI workflow that backs a paradigm shift.
+## What are some limiting factors?

-So the feedback loop is sort-of a "constant" in this "movement to AI".
-A requirement that must be satistified.
+So, why don't we have such feedback loops for our projects today?
-There's no model strong enough, no shiny agentic workflow that will work without it, no brilliant prompt, no RAG pipeline that will get just the right context.
+Why don't we just tell the AI "here's a project with a million lines of code.
+Add a small feature", and then it would do changes and verify them itself?

-If it's too slow, if it can't prevent nasty surprises and can't auto-heal most issues before it hands us a result, there are only incremental improvements to be had.
-Large increments, but still - it's limited.
+If you're following the trend on social media, you can see that improvements happen all the time, both in tools and how to use them.

-## What are the limiting factors?
+But if we look from the perspective of the plan-do-verify stages, we can see that almost everything falls between "plan" and "do".

-So, what's preventing such a feedback loop today?
+There are definitely improvements in "verify" (and companies that emphasize quality*), but for the "general project" there really is no big news.
+AI assistants will generate code and if you ask they'll generate some tests.
+But there's no tool that you can throw on your project that would make changes and make sure nothing broke.

-Twitter is full of tips and tricks on rule files and project documentation, workflows that break out planning into different steps (and also some tools for mananging plan execution, as composed of small steps).
+So

-These help "plan" and "do", though far from enough.
+Twitter is full of tips and tricks on rule files and project documentation, workflows that break down work into small steps etc.

 The way I see it, we have two significant bottlenecks:
 First: understanding complex code well, incl. flow execution.
 I believe there are codebases where this works